 Trustees need to ensure their SMSF is an Australian SMSF.
-SMSFs that breach the residency rules are taxed, not at the concessionary rate of 15%, but at the marginal tax rate of 46.5%.
-So make sure that your SMSF is a resident Australian SMSF.
+SMSF’s that breach the residency rules are taxed, not at the concessionary rate of 15%, but at the marginal tax rate of 45% (plus Medicare Levy of 2%), so make sure that your SMSF is a resident Australian SMSF.

-Trustees can set up and manage a self-managed superannuation fund from overseas if they are outside Australia for a temporarily period.
+Trustees can set up and manage a Self-Managed Superannuation Fund from overseas if they are outside Australia for a temporary period.
 The ATO’s temporary absence rules generally allow a Trustee to be overseas for no more than 2 years, though exceptions can be made in certain circumstances.

 What is the test for Residency?

 The SMSF should meet the following three criteria: